roba269/CarND-LaneLines-P1-submit/writeup.md

 We should try to eliminate the hard-coded values when possible.

-Regarding segments extrapolation, I think there are more sophisticated approaches than liner regression.
+Regarding segments extrapolation, I think there are more sophisticated approaches than linear regression.